Learn what skills you need to get hired as a UX designer and how to get them.

 Sometimes we learn better by doing.
 If you’re ready to start practicing some of the UX design skills mentioned above, here are some Guided Projects on Coursera that you can complete in under two hours with no special software required.

-Getting a job as a UX designer is often about showing recruiters and hiring managers what you’re capable of.
+Getting a job as a UX designer is often about showing recruiters and hiring managers your capabilities.
 As you add new skills to your UX tool belt, remember to add them to your resume as well.
 You can find some tips on how to tailor your resume to the role you want here.

 As you prepare for job interviews, practice some specific stories about times when you’ve used these skills in a previous job, course, or even a personal project.

 Take the next step toward a career as a UX designer by enrolling for free in the Google UX Design Professional Certificate on Coursera.
-Experience for yourself what UX design is all about with a seven-day free trial.
+Experience what UX design is all about with a seven-day free trial of Coursera Plus.

 Give your team access to a catalog of 8,000+ engaging courses and hands-on Guided Projects to help them develop impactful skills.
 Learn more about Coursera for Business.